 Why is Aseptic Processing Challenging?

-Aseptic processing is uniquely challenging because it requires careful planning, thoroughly trained personnel with the appropriate mindset, and specialized facilities/equipment to properly execute.
+Aseptic processing is uniquely challenging because it requires careful planning, thoroughly trained personnel with the appropriate mindset, and specialized facilities/equipment/processes to properly execute.
 Ensuring sterility is not a trivial task, and failure can have catastrophic—even life-threatening—consequences for a patient.
 Ultimately, the goal of an aseptic manufacturing process is to completely eliminate opportunities for contamination, whether it be from microorganisms or particulates that could harm a patient when administered.
 Any of the following can be sources of contamination in an aseptic processing and sterile fill-finish operation:

 - Drug Product Components and Container Systems